Skip to main content

 • Rectal bleeding

-Ask your doctor about Enfamil Reguline Infant Formula
+Ask Your Doctor About Enfamil Reguline Infant Formula

 It’s not unusual for babies to have unpredictable bowel movements.
 In many cases, a few simple dietary changes and increased activity can help your baby experience more regular bowel movements.
 Check with your doctor for guidance.
 If you’re feeding your baby formula, ask if Enfamil Reguline Infant formula could be a good constipation management option.
 Enfamil Reguline is designed with prebiotics proven* to promote soft, comfortable stools within the first week of use.
 It’s a nutritionally complete formula that can be used throughout your baby’s first year and may help relieve backed-up poop and get your little one’s bowel movements back on track.